tendai98/Project-GSXR/README.md

 A personal R&D repo tied to my Suzuki GSX-R project: data logging, hardware experiments, a custom dashboard, and analysis notebooks.

-This repository is a working lab notebook more than a polished product.
-Expect rapid iteration, multiple versions of scripts, and evolving data formats.

 ## What’s inside